SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 In other words, it's an object with a single property, `environmentInstances`, which has an array `[...]` as its value, and each element of that array is an object representing the details of an environment instance.

-👉 With this knowledge, exit your `ijq` session (with `Ctrl-C`) and then construct a further call back on the command line that uses a simple `jq` filter to extract the relevant object, like this:
+👉 With this knowledge, exit your `ijq` session (with <kbd>Ctrl-C</kbd>) and then construct a further call back on the command line that uses a simple `jq` filter to extract the relevant object, like this:

 ```bash
 btp --format json list accounts/environment-instance --subaccount "$guid" \